intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

     node index.js

-### Access Point Setup

-For information on setting up Intel® Edison to serve as a WiFi access point, see [Intel's documentation on the matter](https://software.intel.com/en-us/getting-started-with-ap-mode-for-intel-edison-board).
+### Controlling via a browser

+Optionally, the motors can be controlled directly via a web page served by the program running on Intel® Edison.

+The web server runs on port `3000`, so if Intel® Edison is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

 ### Determining the Intel® Edison IP address